 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-Why Does My Phone Charge More Quickly on Some Chargers?
+Why Does My Phone Charge Slowly on Some Chargers?

-Two things are at play here: how much power your charger can supply, and how much power your phone is using while it’s being charged.
+Two things are at play here: how much power your charger can supply and how much power your phone is using while being charged.

-I’ll warn you: for the first, at least, you’re going to need a magnifying glass, or at least extremely good eyesight.
+I’ll warn you: for the first, at least, you’re going to need a magnifying glass or extremely good eyesight.

 Become a Patron of Ask Leo! and go ad-free!